-Aside from the common Google apps, the Zebra-specific apps that are installed on the device are described in this section.
+Apart from the standard pre-installed Android applications, the following table lists Zebra-specific applications installed on the device.

-Table 9 Apps
+Table 7 Apps

-lcon Description • Battery Manager - Displays battery information, including charge level, status, health and wear level.
-9 Bluetooth Pairing Utility - Use to pair a Zebra Bluetooth scanner with the device by scanning a barcode.
+lcon Description 3 Battery Manager - Displays battery information, including charge level, status, health and wear level. ₩ 🐉 Bluetooth Pairing Utility - Use to pair a Zebra Bluetooth scanner with the device by scanning a barcode.
 Camera - Take photos or record videos.
-I DataWedge - Enables data capture using the imager. lh.
+J DataWedge - Enables data capture using the imager.
+DL DisplayLink Presenter - Use to present the device screen onto a connected monitor. lh.
 DWDemo - Provides a way to demonstrate the data capture features using the imager.
+0-т License Manager - Use to manage software licenses on the device.

+Table 7 Apps (Continued)

-0-1 License Manager - Use to manage software licenses on the device. &amp; Phone - Use to dial a phone number when used with some Voice over IP (VoIP) clients (VoIP telephony ready only).
+lcon Description S Phone - Use to dial a phone number when used with some Voice over IP (VoIP) clients (VoIP telephony ready only).
 WAN devices only.

-Table 9 Apps (Continued)

-lcon Description P X RxLogger - Use to diagnose device and app issues. \$ Settings - Use to configure the device.
+RX RxLogger - Use to diagnose device and app issues.
+Q Settings - Use to configure the device.
 2 StageNow - Allows the device to stage a device for initial use by initiating the deployment of settings, firmware, and software.
-[0] VoD - The Video on Device basic app provides a how-to video for proper device cleaning.
+(0) VoD - The Video on Device basic app provides a how-to video for proper device cleaning.
 For Video on Device licensing information, go to learning.zebra.com.
+3 Worry Free Wifi Analyzer - A diagnostic intelligent app.
+Use to diagnose surrounding area and display network stats, such as coverage hole detection, or AP in the vicinity.
+Refer to the Worry Free Wi-Fi Analyzer Administrator Guide for Android.
+Zebra Bluetooth Settings - Use to configure Bluetooth logging.
 Zebra Data Services - Use to enable or disable Zebra Data Services.
 Some options are set by the system administrator.